dSynMa/recipe/README.md

 The language allows the definition of a set of agents that interact synchronously.
 Find an example of the language in ./example-current-syntax.txt.

+1. Transition labels can be referred to in the LTL specifications.
+They will hold in the state after the transition was executed.

 ### LTL Model Checking

 For model checking add specifications at the end of the script in the form of `LTLSPEC <spec>;`.
 When making reference to the variables of an agent instance prefix them by the name of the agent in the following form `id-var`, similarly for their state: `id-state`, and any transition label.